0xs3pi0l/CTF_writeups/PicoCTF2022/RPS/writeup.md

 ![](images/ststr_man.png)

 This function *"... finds the first occurrence of the substring needle*(the first supplied string) *in the string haystack*(the second supplied string)*..."*.
 It then *"... returns a pointer to the located substring or NULL if the substring is not found"*.
 So what happens is that our choice and the computer choice (which is picked from the *loses* array using the *computer_turn* index) get printed onto the screen.
 Then the program takes a string from the *losing* array using the same random index.
 That is the string that beats the one the computer chose.
 If it's equal to our string, we won the match.
 So we need to supply a string which will always contain whatever string the computer chooses from the *loses* array.
-The string we want could be for example "rockpaperscissors".
+The string we want could be, for example, "rockpaperscissors".
 In this way, the function will always return a pointer and we'll always win the match, regardless of our opponent choice.
 If we do it 5 times in a row, we get the flag.
-Let's connect with netcat to try it.
+Let's connect with netcat to try this out.

 ![](images/flag.png)